 Day 1 - London Tilbury

-Make your own way to London Tilbury to embark Columbus (3T) in preparation for an afternoon sailing.
+At London Tilbury Port, embark Columbus (3T) in preparation for an afternoon sailing.

 Day 2 - Amsterdam, The Netherlands

 We arrive in the characterful Dutch capital this morning, famous for its extensive canals and many fine museums.
 View the vast collection of works on show at the Van Gogh Museum and the priceless treasures of the Rijksmuseum and take in sights such as the Magere Brug (Skinny Bridge), the Ann Frank House and the Royal Palace.